pkp/pkp-docs/dev/documentation/en/architecture-database.md

 );
 ```

-Most `DAO`s include helper methods to insert, update or delete records when passed a `DataObject`.
+Most `DAO`s include helper methods to insert, update, or delete records when passed a `DataObject`.

 ```php
 $reviewRoundDao->insertObject($reviewRound);